 Do I have to take ALL of the courses listed on the Program of Study for Dental Hygiene before I can apply?

 No, you are only required to complete the three (3) science courses listed to apply.
-It is encouraged to complete as many if not all of the core curriculum before entering the Dental Hygiene program because of the intense study and class time demanded for this program.
+It is encouraged to complete as many of the 37 credits in the core curriculum as possible before applying the Dental Hygiene program in order to make your application competitive.
+Competition for entry into the program is intense.

 I am a self-supporting single parent.
 How can I fit my hectic lifestyle within the guidelines of your program and keep my full-time job?